 ($321 per month for monthly payments / $199 per month for annual payments)

 Leadpages is an excellent tool for those who want to take their business to the next level in the easiest way possible.
 The price will put some people off.
 But, it costs significantly less compared to developing a website or a landing page from scratch.
-Moreover, Leadpages can let business get its website and landing page set up within hours compared to a web developer requiring days to weeks to do the same thing.
+Moreover, Leadpages can let businesses get their website and landing page set up within hours compared to a web developer requiring days to weeks to do the same thing.
 If a company has the budget for a Leadpages pro plan, the price would be justified by the tools and features that it can access.

 It is difficult to find an alternative to Leadpages that offers the same conversion tools.
 It is not a simple landing page builder since it also lets people build websites, pop-ups, and alert bars.
 In terms of building landing pages, those that come close to the capability of Leadpages include Instapage, ClickFunnels, OptimizePress, Unbounce, Sendinblue, Ontrapages, ThriveThemes, and GetResponse.